s7u512/NSSO-77-SAS/New_Format_Instructions.md

 ## Using Nesstar Explorer

-The nesstar explorer installer is provided along with the raw data, as I mentioned earlier.
+To extract the raw data from `.nesstar` files, a program called Nesstar Explorer needs to be used.
+The Nesstar Explorer installer is provided along with the raw data, as I mentioned earlier.
 However, it comes as an `.exe` file, which is primarily meant for the Windows operating system.
 However, it is possible to make this run in a GNU/Linux or MacOS system through the use of another software called [wine](https://en.wikipedia.org/wiki/Wine_(software)).

 If you are using Microsoft Windows, you can just execute the installer by double clicking it, and following instructions to install the software.

 If you are using any version of GNU/Linux, I recommend using this software called [Bottles](https://docs.usebottles.com/getting-started/installation) available as a flatpak package.
 This is the easiest and most hassle free way to do it.
-It uses wine, but also has a nice GUI and is very user friendly.
-There is nothing you need to configure.
+It uses [wine](https://www.winehq.org/), but also has a nice GUI and is very user friendly.
+There is almost nothing you need to configure.

 If you are using MacOS, I hear there are ways to install wine in it, and run the installer through that.
 Not sure about anything more except that there's a way.

 Now on to a brief discussion on the available formats.

-## Delimited files
+## Delimited text files

 These files have two advantages - they are the smallest sizes to export to, and load the fastest.